top of page

 In AP Physics, the College Board wants you to use this equation instead:

 They chose to use an absolute value because they don't care whether it is (+) or (-).
-I suggest that you copy this formula onto a sticky note and put it in your lab book.
+I suggest that you copy this formula onto a sticky note and put it in your lab book on the back of the back page as reference.

 You will experience 3 types of error in the lab.
 Never, ever, ever, explain your error as "human error."